microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 To use a qualified name, see the `Binding.UseQualifiedName` option.

 By default, PSRule uses `/` to separate _TargetType_ from _TargetName_.
+This option configures the separator that PSRule uses between the two components.

 This option can be specified using: